ketetefid/FortNN/README.md

 FortNN is an attempt to create a Fortran library for dealing with Neural Networks and Deep Learning.
 It has the following features :

   - A simple way to define layers and their activation functions, plus other parameters
-  - blasized
+  - Blasized
-  - uses OpenMP and along that, there is optional MPI usability, if needed
+  - Uses OpenMP and along that, there is optional MPI usability, if needed
   - A command line interface, if needed

 For now, the following technical features are supported: